Warped Penguins: Calculation of in a warped extra dimension

 As discussed above, the diagrams contributing to $b$ are sensitive to the structure of the anarchic Yukawa matrix relative to that of the non-universal internal bulk fermion masses.
 For example, if the bulk mass parameters were universal, then the $b$ coefficient operator would be aligned and the off-diagonal element would vanish.
 The sign of this off-diagonal term is a function of the initial anarchic matrix so that the $b$ term may interfere constructively or destructively with the $a$ term calculated above.
 We numerically generate anarchic matrices whose elements have random sign and random values between 0.5 and 2 to determine the distribution of probable Yukawa structures.
 Such a distribution is peaked about zero so that the choice $b=0$ is a reasonable simplifying assumption.
 For a more detailed description of the range of bounds accessible by the anarchic RS scenario, one may use the 1$\sigma$ value of $|b|$ as characteristic measure of how large an effect one should expect from generic anarchic Yukawas.

-The dominant contribution to the $b$ coefficient has a $W^5$ and $W$ propagating in the loop and is shown in Fig.~\ref{fig:main:diagrams}b.
-Following the analysis in in Appendix~\ref{sec:robustness:vs:alignment}, this diagram can have zero mode fermions propagating in the loop and hence is particularly sensitive to the bulk mass parameters of the internal fermions being summed in the loop.
-This, in turn, implies that the diagram is more robust against alignment and can give an appreciable contribution after rotating to the zero mode mass basis.
-The amplitude associated with this diagram is
+The dominant contributions to the $b$ coefficient are shown in Fig.~\ref{fig:main:diagrams}b.
+These are the diagram with a charged Goldstone and a $W$ in the loop and the diagram with a $Z$ and a single mass insertion in the loop.
+Following the analysis in in Appendix~\ref{sec:robustness:vs:alignment}, these diagrams can have zero mode fermions propagating in the loop and hence are sensitive to the bulk mass parameters of the internal fermions being summed in the loop.
+This, in turn, implies that the diagrams are more robust against alignment upon rotating to the zero mode mass basis.